rjk79/Data-Structures-Algorithms-System-Design/README.md

 - need star to unpack zip object
 - Arrays: del arr[] or remove(val)
 - Sets: .add .discard/.remove to remove
+- range is a lazy iterable like iterators but range is not an iterator
+  - iterators
+- bisect.bisect(iterable, target) does BS but returns idx + 1 so do - 1 after
+  - can also find where to insert a target

 ### Dynamic Programming
 - 2D array for X vs. Y "graph"